 Insomnia can disrupt daily life by causing irritability, exhaustion, tiredness, and difficulty staying focused.
 This affliction is also believed to be a risk factor for other diseases, including obesity, hypertension, diabetes, and cardiovascular disease.

-Even acute, or short-lived, insomnia, if left untreated, can develop into chronic insomnia and becomes more challenging to treat.
+Even acute or short-lived insomnia, if left untreated, can develop into chronic insomnia and become more challenging to treat.

-A medical evaluation for insomnia may begin with a physical exam by your physician, as well as an investigation into your medical and sleep histories.
+A medical evaluation for insomnia may begin with a physical exam by your physician and an investigation into your medical and sleep histories.

 Learning about your sleep patterns from both yourself and your partner or spouse may better inform your doctor of your sleep patterns, since you may not always be aware or remember waking at night.
 You may also be asked to record your sleep patterns, and how you feel the next morning, in a sleep diary.
 In some cases, you may be referred to a specialist for further testing.
 Once you receive a diagnosis, you can then explore treatment options for how to deal with insomnia.